cucumber-attic/website/apps/dynamic/views/_posts/matt-wynne-bdd-for-busy-people.md

 I think the biggest barrier I see right now is the way software development is procured at an executive level.
 Too many organisations still plan for fixed-budget projects, with a fixed, overly-ambitious scope.
 When both scope and budget are fixed like this, the promise of agile – a codebase that can continue to evolve with the changing needs of the business – is simply impossible to deliver.
 The constraints of a fixed deadline and scope force teams into short-term decisions that compromise the quality of their work.
 Essentially they’re not able to do their jobs properly.

 We’re seeing much more success where organisations align funding around product-based teams, with investments made toward more flexible business goals or outcomes.
 This allows teams to plan for the long-term, working at a sustainable pace in partnership with their business stakeholders to prioritise and continuously deliver the most valuable features to meet those goals.

+> It takes commitment to make BDD a success in your organisation.
+You need to invest in people to give them new skills, and you need to invest in codebases.

 ****
 #### What has been the industry’s response to BDD?